Yea Big + Kid Static

-Yea Big + Kid Static is a hip-hop duo formerly based out of Chicago, Illinois.
-The group's two members, Stefen Robinson and Moses Harris, Jr., have been working together since 2005.
+Yea Big + Kid Static s a hip-hop duo formerly based out of Chicago, Illinois.
+The group's two members, Stefen Robinson and Moses Harris, Jr., worked together from 2005 to 2014.

 Group

 The duo of Yea Big + Kid Static was formed in late 2005 by Stefen Robinson (Yea Big) and Moses Harris, Jr. (Kid Static).
 Their work is a blend of sample-based experimental hip-hop, D.I.Y. punk, and roots music.
 Yea Big + Kid Static has toured with bands as diverse as The Mae Shi, Rapider Than Horsepower, Bark Bark Bark and Gentleman Auction House; and released a digital-only side project, "Secretary", with Brad Breeck (of The Mae Shi) and Andrea Cochran.
 The group is not active as of January 2014.

 Kid Static

 Moses Harris Jr., or "Kid Static", lives in Los Angeles, California as of 2014.
 He is focused on recording (including solo material), and performing with Open Mike Eagle.